hong710/Travel-buddy-react/README.md

  ## User Stories

  As a user:
- - I able to search destination.
+ - I'm able to search destination.
- - I able to create an account and able to log in to track my suggestions results (hotels, restaurants, attractions)
+ - I'm able to create an account and able to log in to track my suggestions results (hotels, restaurants, attractions)
- - I able to add the suggestion results into travel plan.
+ - I'm able to add the suggestion results into travel plan.
- - I able to add note to each suggestion result in travel plan.
+ - I'm able to add note to each suggestion result in travel plan.
- - I able to delete the suggestion result from travel plan.
+ - I'm able to delete the suggestion result from travel plan.
- - I able to interact with the google map to locate the destination.
+ - I'm able to interact with the google map to locate the destination.

 ## Database Relationships